Regulation (EU) No. 305/2011: Basic requirements for construction works

 Further the CPR states that Construction works as a whole and in their separate parts must be fit for their intended use (...).
 Those characteristics which relate to these basic requirements for construction works are defined as essential characteristics of construction products.
 The CE marking expresses the conformity of the characteristics of the building product to these essential characteristics and the fulfillment of the applicable requirements of the harmonized EU legislation.
 Thus, with the CE marking of construction products, the manufacturer takes on both responsibilities, the conformity of the product and the fulfillment of the essential characteristics.

-Member states cannot prohibit the "making available" (sales and distribution in EU speak) of such CE marked products and cannot prohibit the use of such products as long as the declared characteristics satisfy all national requirements.
+Member states cannot prohibit the "making available" (i.e., sale and distribution) of such CE marked products and cannot prohibit the use of such products, as long as the declared characteristics satisfy all national requirements.

 Declaration of performance (DoP)

 To affix the CE marking to a construction product, the manufacturer is obliged to draw up a Declaration of Performance (DoP) when a construction product is covered by a harmonized standard or conforms to a European Technical Assessment.
 Any information about the product's performance in relation to the essential characteristics may be provided only in the form of a declaration of performance.
 The CE marking shall be applied to the product itself and where this should not be possible to the packaging or accompanying documents.